MobScythe/MobScythe/README.md

-<h1 align="left">Hey 👋 What's up?</h1>
+<h1 align="left">Hello there 👋</h1>

 ###

-<p align="left">Hi there!
-I’m Mohammed Shahbaz, a passionate full-stack developer who loves building beautiful and functional mobile and web applications.
-As a co-founder of CalliumCode, I enjoy creating top-notch digital solutions that help our clients succeed.
-I thrive on tackling complex challenges and am always looking for new ways to enhance my skills across the full stack.
-I’m still hustling, always learning, and excited for the journey ahead—there's a long way to go, but I’m here for the ride!</p>

-###

-<h2 align="left">About me</h2>

-###
+**A full-stack developer by day and sleep-deprived by night** <br>
+Co-founder of CalliumCode, crafting digital solutions that empower.<br>
+Still hustling, always learning—there's a long way to go, and I'm here for the ride!<br>

 ✨ Creating bugs **since 2022**<br>
 🔭 Currently working on a [Custom Store Template for Medusa](https://github.com/MobScythe/medusa-custom-storefront)<br>